Emergency Department SUPPORT Ambassadors

 How do I apply?

-If you are interested in applying for the September 2025 – April 2026 session and are able to fully commit to volunteering 1, 4-hour shift per week for the duration of the session (8 month term), please complete the application by clicking on the link below.
+If you are interested in applying for the May – August 2026 session and are able to fully commit to volunteering one, 4-hour shift per week for the duration of the session, please revisit the website in March 2026 for updated application information.